GravityPDF/gravity-pdf/README.txt

 18. Blank Slate provides a print-friendly template focusing solely on the user-submitted data.

 == Changelog ==

+= 4.3.2 =
+* Bug: Reverse pricing issue bug fix in 4.3.1 (under some circumstances it cause the incorrect Unit Price to be displayed in product table)
+* Bug: Fix Unit Price currency issue in the product table when using the Gravity Forms Multi Currency plugin
+* Bug: Fix empty line-items in the Product table when using the Gravity Wiz E-Commerce add-on with conditional logic

 = 4.3.1 =
 * Bug: Restrict Gravity PDF JavaScript to the correct PDF pages (GH#693)